table of contents

 Habitat and Distribution

 Commonly found in hedgerows, roadsides and waysides across Britain and Ireland.
-According to Mrs Grieve’s A Modern Herbal, “In Australia, the blackberry grows more luxuriantly than in any other part of the world, though it is common everywhere.”
+According to Mrs Grieve’s A Modern Herbal: “In Australia, the blackberry grows more luxuriantly than in any other part of the world, though it is common everywhere.”

-Parts Used For Food
+Parts Used for Food

 Food Uses of Bramble or Blackberry